 The method of preparing drip coffee emerged soon after the invention of the pour-over coffee method, and this innovation too dates back to the 19th century and has its roots in Germany.

 It came into being when the first electric drip coffee maker, the “Wigomat,” was invented by German Gottlob Widmann in 1954.
-Before this, people were widely following the ancient methods of using cloths, filter papers, or percolators for brewing up their coffee.
+Before this, people widely followed the ancient methods of using cloths, filter papers, or percolators to brew coffee.

 Using coffee makers to prepare drip coffee is one of America’s most widely used methods.
 And, the name “drip coffee” has been shortened to good, old “coffee” only.